LinkNacional/woocommerce-invoice-payment/README.txt

 Invoice payment generation and management for WooCommerce.

 == Description ==
-The free [Invoice Issue plugin](https://www.linknacional.com.br/wordpress/woocommerce/faturas/) is an extension for  WooCommerce, which came to facilitate billing over the internet.
-With it, you can generate new invoices and send them to your customers via email, with a payment link.
-Another great advantage is that it can offer different payment options for paying off the invoice.
+The **Invoice Payment** plugin is a powerful and free extension for **WooCommerce**, designed to simplify online billing — whether for one-time or recurring invoices.
+With [Invoice Payment plugin](https://www.linknacional.com.br/wordpress/woocommerce/faturas/), you can easily generate both **one-time** and **recurring** invoices and send them to your customers via email, WhatsApp, or social networks — complete with a secure payment link.
+One of its biggest advantages is the ability to offer multiple payment options to settle the invoice.

+Now enhanced with even more advanced features, **Invoice Paymento** is the perfect tool for flexible and professional invoicing in your WooCommerce store.

+## ✅ Key Features

+- **Recurring Invoices** – Automate billing for subscriptions or regular payments
+- **Subscription-type Products** – Easily manage recurring billing cycles
+- **PDF Invoices** – Generate professional downloadable and printable invoice documents
+- **Payment Links** – Instantly share payment URLs for quick customer access
+- **Multi-currency Invoices** – Issue invoices in different currencies based on customer location
+- **Due Date Management** – Set custom due dates for each invoice
+- **Multiple or Specific Payment Methods** – Choose which payment gateways appear per invoice
+- **Multi-language Support** – Display invoices in the language preferred by your customer
+- **Partial Order Payments in WooCommerce** – Allow customers to pay part of an order upfront using multiple payment methods

+And much more!

 **Dependencies**